qizhex/debug_code/src/README.md

-# Noisy Student
+# NoisyStudent

 ## Overview

-NoisyStudent is a semi-supervised learning method which achieves state-of-the-art results on ImageNet.
+NoisyStudent is a semi-supervised learning method which achieves 88.4% top-1 accuracy on ImageNet (SOTA).
+NoisyStudent is based on the self-training framework with noise injected to the student model.

+We are releasing the training code runnable on SVHN.
+For ImageNet, we are experimenting with public image datasets as unlabeled data and will release the training code soon.

 For a detailed description of technical details and experimental results, please refer to our paper: